Logo Voyage

 Go next

-[edit]Catch a small van back to Shuolong and from there find a larger van back to Daxin.
+Of course, you could also get a bus back to Chongzuo or Nanning or a van back to the county seat of Daxin County.
 Apparently it becomes more difficult to find a ride back to Daxin the later in the day it becomes.